XenaN/Moon-Mood/README.md

 You need to have installation folder with MOON.exe if you want to use this application.

 ### How to use
-This application has two areas: table and plot.
+This application has two areas: table and graph.
 You can write your first date in table's column (next date will be set automatically) to start working with the app.
 You can also write integers between -10 and 10 (try to subjectively rate how was the day).
 You can change mood data, but you can't change the dates except for the first one.

-In plot area you will see two curve lines: mood line and moon phase line.
+In graph area you will see two curve lines: mood line and moon phase line.
 You have ability to display average mood line, when you will have more 20 points and enable this option in checkbox "Average Mood".
-You can change plot scale: hold CTRL key and move mouse wheel.
+You can change graph scale: hold CTRL key and move mouse wheel.

 You can save your data or open file you previously saved or start a new one.
 You can copy (CTRL + C) or paste some data in table (date in first column and integer value in second one) if you need.